Person Following by Autonomous Robots: A Categorical Overview: State-of-the-art Approaches

 The research studies on implicit interactions in person-following scenarios mostly concentrate on two aspects: the human perspective and the robot perspective.
 As mentioned in Section~\ref{sec:cate}, these aspects boil down to the following sets of mutual responsibilities in different stages of a person-following operation:

 \textit{\textbf{i.
-Spatial conduct}} consists of a set of desired proxemic behaviors~\citep{syrdal2007personalized} of a robot while following a person in an HRI setting.
-These behavioral quantifications are important in order to define safe person-following trajectories~\citep{walters2008human} and to model proximity control parameters~\citep{yamaoka2008close,huttenrauch2006investigating}.
+Spatial conduct}} consists of a set of desired proxemic behaviors~\citep{fleishman2018proxemic} of a robot while following a person in an HRI setting.
+This behavioral quantification is important to define safe person-following trajectories and to model proximity control parameters~\citep{yamaoka2008close} for following and waiting, while engaging in, and during an explicit interaction.

 \textit{\textbf{ii.
-Appearance and gaze conduct}} consists of desired responsive behaviors during (an explicit) human-robot communication~\citep{lee2017does,yoshikawa2006responsive} and non-responsive gaze behaviors during following, approaching, staring, handing over scenarios~\citep{moon2014meet}, etc. Modeling these features are essential for robots that operate and interact in social environments.
+Appearance and gaze conduct}} consists of desired responsive behaviors during human-robot communication~\citep{zender2007human} and non-responsive gaze behaviors during following, approaching and handing over scenarios~\citep{moon2014meet}, etc. Moreover, for person-following robots that stay in-front~\citep{nikdel2018the,jung2012control}, the companion human's gaze behavior is an important feature to track in order to predict their motion.
+Additionally, it helps the robot to identify when the person is about to start an explicit interaction and to plan accordingly, \textit{e.g.}, slow down or stop, prepare to detect and interpret the communicated instructions, etc.

 \textit{\textbf{iii.
 Motion conduct}} refers to a set of desired person-following motion trajectories of the robot in different situations.
 It includes motion models for following a person from different directions (\textit{e.g.}, from behind, side-by-side, at an angle, etc.), turning behaviors, and waiting behaviors.
 Additionally, the expected motion behavior of the robot when its human companion is interacting with other people or goes out of its sight$-$ are important design considerations~\citep{granata2012framework,gockley2007natural}.
 Motion conduct rules are used by the planning component of the system in order to maintain the desired motion behaviors.
-Therefore, prior knowledge about human motion (\textit{e.g.}, walking, swimming, etc.) and the overall interaction model are often used to design those anticipating motion behaviors~\citep{hu2014design} for person-following robots.
+Therefore, prior knowledge about human motion (\textit{e.g.}, walking, swimming, etc.) and the overall interaction model can facilitate the design of those anticipating motion behaviors~\citep{hu2014design} for person-following robots.

 The modalities and characteristics of implicit interactions are difficult to quantify in terms of technicality.
-It calls for rigorous user studies and social experiments to formulate the right research questions.
-The following Section mentions some of these questions and highlights a number of other potential research directions.
+It calls for rigorous user studies and feasibility analysis to formulate the right research questions and their effective solutions.